-- Example 7 Federal National Response Center
+- ĭ Federal National Response Center

 - Hawaii County Civil Defense Agency

-- Hawaii County Planning Commission

 - Hawaii State Department of Health, Clean Air Branch

-- Hawaii State Emergency Response Commission

-- Hawaii State Department of Land and Natural Resources

-- ☑ Local Emergency Planning Commission

 The written notification will include an update of verbal notification information plus the following:

 - Actions taken to respond to and contain the release. - Any known or anticipated acute or chronic health risks associated with the release; and - Where appropriate, advice regarding medical attention necessary for exposed individuals.